DaveEveritt/unix-for-life/index.md

 ## Parsimony: Create big things only when it is clear by demonstration that nothing else will do

 > ‘Big’ means both large in volume, and by internal complexity.
 Allowing structures—social or material—to get too large hurts maintainability.
-People are reluctant to throw away the visible product of lots of work, but overly large structures invite over-investment in approaches that are failed or suboptimal.
+People are reluctant to throw away the visible product or time investment put into what they work on and with, but overly large structures invite over-investment in approaches that can fail spectacularly or become suboptimal and hard to update.

 ## Transparency: Design for visibility to make inspection and correction easier